zhxnlai/ZLHistogramAudioPlot/README.md

 Dependencies
 ---
-ZLSinusWaveView is a subclass of `EZAudioPlot`.
+ZLHistogramAudioPlot is a subclass of `EZAudioPlot`.
 It requires [EZAudio](https://github.com/syedhali/EZAudio).

 License
 ---